David M. Friedman

-David Melech Friedman (born August 8, 1958) is an American bankruptcy lawyer and the former United States Ambassador to Israel.
+David Melech Friedman (born August 8, 1958) is an American lawyer and diplomat who served as United States Ambassador to Israel from 2017 to 2021.
 He joined the law firm Kasowitz, Benson, Torres & Friedman (then known as Kasowitz, Hoff, Benson & Torres) in 1994, where he met and represented Donald Trump, then chairman and president of The Trump Organization.

 He was an advisor to Trump during his successful presidential campaign.
 In December 2016, President-elect Trump's transition team announced that Friedman was Trump's nominee for ambassador.
 He was narrowly confirmed by the Senate, officially sworn in by Vice President Mike Pence on March 29 and presented his credentials on May 15.

 Early life and education

-Friedman was one of four children born to Morris S. Friedman (d.
-2005), a Temple Hillel rabbi and Addi Friedman, a high school English teacher.
+Friedman was one of three children born to Morris S. Friedman (d.
+2005), a rabbi, and Addi Friedman, a high school English teacher.
 He grew up in North Woodmere, New York.
-His father was a rabbi at Temple Hillel, a Conservative synagogue in North Woodmere, and served as the head of the New York Board of Rabbis.
+His father was the rabbi of Temple Hillel, a Conservative synagogue in North Woodmere, and served as the head of the New York Board of Rabbis.

-He graduated from Hebrew Academy of Nassau County (HANC) high school in 1974, and earned his B.A. degree in anthropology from Columbia University, graduating in 1978, and his J.D. degree from New York University School of Law, graduating in 1981.
+He graduated from the Hebrew Academy of Nassau County (HANC) high school in 1974, and earned his B.A. degree in anthropology from Columbia University, graduating in 1978, and his J.D. degree from New York University School of Law, graduating in 1981.
 He has been a member of the New York State Bar Association since 1982.